nushackers/nushackers-site/_posts/2014-10-24-friday-hacks-80-Oct-24.md

 #### Talk Description:

-You've probably read about tech internships and all their various perks.
-Heck, you've probably even seen a movie about it.
-Now's the time to _live_ it.
-This talk will address all the questions you've ever had about internships and help you on your way to getting one.

 #### Speaker Profile
 Michael is a Year 4 Computer Science student from NUS, who previously did internships at Google and Quora.